adamghill/django-unicorn.com/source/components.md

 Explicitly set which apps `Unicorn` looks in for components with the [APPS setting](settings.md#apps).
 Otherwise, all `INSTALLED_APPS` will be searched for components.
 ```

-Add a `{% unicorn 'hello-world' %}` templatetag into the template where you want to load the new component.
+Then, add a `{% unicorn 'hello-world' %}` templatetag into the template where you want to load the new component.

 ```{warning}
 Make sure that there is a `{% csrf_token %}` rendered by the HTML template that includes the component to prevent cross-site scripting attacks while using `Unicorn`.